 They had measurements taken, they were given a free estimate, and then they made the decision to have them installed.

 Why They Had Eze-Breeze Windows Installed

-- Plastic sheeting looks like… well… like plastic sheeting and is translucent.
+- The alternative — plastic sheeting — looks like… well… like plastic sheeting, and it’s translucent.
 That kind of defeats the purpose of a screened porch.
-Vinyl glazing is clear, like a window, but costs less than glass.
+Vinyl glazing is clear — like a window — but costs less than glass.
 It looks much better than plastic sheeting.
-Enough said!
+Enough said.

 This is some weird stuff.
-It looks exactly like glass from as close as one arm’s length.
-It’s kind of like plastic cling wrap except that it’s a tough, flexible 10-mil thick, to be exact.
+It looks exactly like glass from as close as an arm’s length.
+It’s kind of like plastic cling wrap — except that it’s a tough, flexible 10-mil thick to be exact.
 The manufacturer, PGT Industries, claims it is cheaper than glass.

 How Much Eze-Breeze Windows Cost To Install

-That will obviously depend on the size of your room but to give you a fair idea of the cost of materials and full installation, here are some numbers that they shared with me:
+That will obviously depend on the size of your room, but to give you a fair idea of the cost of materials and full installation, here are some numbers they shared with me: